48th Delaware General Assembly

 The 48th Delaware General Assembly was a meeting of the legislative branch of the state government, consisting of the Delaware Senate and the Delaware House of Representatives.
-Elections were held the first of Tuesday, October and terms began on the first Tuesday in January.
+Elections were held the first of Tuesday in October and terms began on the first Tuesday in January.
 It met in Dover, Delaware, convening January 6, 1824, two weeks before the beginning of the first year of the administration of Governor Samuel Paynter.

 The apportionment of seats was permanently assigned to three senators and seven representatives for each of the three counties.
 Population of the county did not effect the number of delegates.
 Both chambers had a Federalist majority.